G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Introduction

 In the present paper, we aimed to detail the statistical framework for using the GC in time-to-event analyses.
-We restricted our developments to time-invariant confounders because the joint modelling of time-to-event and longitudinal data requires for controlling the time-varying confounding by GC or IPW \cite{Hernan_2001}, which is beyond the scope of this paper.
-We also compared the performances of the GC and IPW.
+We restricted our developments to time-invariant confounders, and we refer the readers to Wen \textit{et al.}\cite{Wen_2020} for a recent study of GC with time-to-event outcomes and time-varying exposure.
+An equivalent framework for IPW can be found in Hern\'an \textit{et al.}.\cite{Hernan_2001} We also compared the performances of the GC, IPW and DRS.
 The rest of this paper is structured as follows.
 In section 2, we detail the methods.
 Section 3 presents the design and findings of a simulation study.
 In section 4, we propose a practical comparison with two real-world applications related to treatment evaluations in multiple sclerosis and kidney transplantation.
 Finally, we discuss the results and provide practical recommendations to help analysts to choose the appropriate analysis method.